-Find a good developer and partner who can take your ideas, time and money to produce the product you have in mind.
+Find a good developer and partner who can take your ideas and turn them into the product you have in mind.
 You want something functional that also fits your budget and timeline.
-Depending on the size, you’ll need to consider whether to work with a single developer, or a team such as ours at Swip Systems.
+You need a good partner that has the experience, time and resources to see your project all of the way through to completion.

-The final step of building an application is to identify a user group for testing the application.
-This provides a group that you can both collect input and bounce ideas off of.
+The final step of the 5 best practices in building applications is to identify a user group for testing the application.
+This provides a group that you can both collect input from and bounce ideas off of.
 You need to get your app into the hands of people and get a feedback loop going to collect pros and cons.
-Who you select is very critical, as their opinions can ultimately determine the success of your product in the market place.
+Who you select is important, as their opinions, or lack thereof, can affect the success of your product in the marketplace.

-The bottom line is this… You are going to spend a LOT of time and resources on your application.
-Follow the above best practices to make sure all of your hard work pays off.
+You are going to spend a LOT of time and resources on your application.
+Follow these 5 best practices in building digital applications to make sure all of your hard work pays off.